RanganathanSV/java-mvc-bookstore/README.md

 #### 5.4.2.
 Using Exception Handler

 - Create a new file **GlobalExceptionHandler.java** inside _/src/main/java/com/bookstore/interceptors_.
-This exception handler catches any exception thrown from our controllers.
+This exception handler catches any exception thrown from the controllers.
 ```java
 // GlobalExceptionHandler.java